weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

     # etc
 ```

-Make sure to run `$ docker-compose down` when shutting down, this writes all the files from memory to disk.
+Make sure to run `docker-compose down` when shutting down.
+This writes all the files from memory to disk.

 ### Weaviate without any modules